radzmi/Data_Management/README.md

 The dataset are very large to be uploaded into hadoop using manual upload method.
 Alternative method are very crucial in this analysis.
 First, the dataset are uploded into putty using pscp technique.
 Then the dataset are pushed into hadoop at specified location.

 ## Hive
 The dataset then been imported into Hive.
 For this analysis, I seperated the data into mulitple .csv file as it make it easier to answer each question seperately.
+Each script are kept in SS folder as screenshot.

+## Python
+After downloaded all .csv file, the analysis continued to answer all the question and make visualization for each answer.

+## Insights